duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs arbitrum_creation_traces_doc %}

-The `arbitrum.creation_traces` table contains data about contract creation events on the arbitrum blockchain.
+The `arbitrum.creation_traces` table contains data about contract creation events on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash